Blendify/blender-manual/blender_docs/manual/interface/controls/buttons/number.rst

    Numeric input fields.

-Numeric input fields (text boxes with numerical data) store values and units.
+Numeric input fields store values and units.

 First type of numeric input field shows triangles pointing left (◂) and right (▸) on the sides of the field when mouse pointer is on top of the field.
-Second field type includes a colored bar in the background to illustrate value over a range, e.g. percentage values.
+Second field type sliders have a colored bar in the background to illustrate value over a range, e.g. percentage values.

 The value can be edited in several ways: